noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 - registers the host machine with (cluster) server agents
 - performs heart-beating
 - runs tasks assigned to them
+- configuration: can send a single file or a dir (but not recursively)
+  - defaults are in /etc/nomad
+    - non empty values replace earlier configs: "", 0, false are considered empty
+    - thus you cannot disable a truthy value, so design accordingly
+    - plugin blocks are replaced and not merged
+  - can be loaded like `nomad agent -config=single.conf -config=/etc/nomad -config=even.json -config=or.hcl`

 ### jobs